 - 1. We have not yet determined exactly where we need the downstage step on Platform C. Please do not attach it yet - 2.
-Would it be possible to get hand holes in the short sides of the lab wagon to facilitate getting it in place?
-It is difficult to pull it back toward the small step just by holding the sides of the platform
+Would it be possible to get hand holes in the short sides of the lab wagon to help get it in place?